 - Meaningful Echo: "What are your legs?
 Springs.
 Steel springs.
 What are they going to do?
 Hurl me down the track.
 How fast can you run?
 As fast as a leopard.
 How fast are you going to run?
 As fast as a leopard.
 Then let's see you do it!"

-- Mood Shift: A Smash Cut from the bright lights and cheerful music of an officers' dance in Cairo, to pitch black darkness as landing craft carry the Australians to the beach at ANZAC Cove.
+- Mood Whiplash: A Smash Cut from the bright lights and cheerful music of an officers' dance in Cairo, to pitch black darkness as landing craft carry the Australians to the beach at ANZAC Cove.

 - One Last Smoke: The soldiers about to go over the top start lighting up.